smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |             | REPEAT |

 ## Integration
-For Remote Control to work, the head unit must support SDL Core Version 4.4 or newer.
-Also your app's `appHMIType` must be set to `REMOTE_CONTROL`.
+For remote control to work, the head unit must support SDL Core v.4.4 or newer.
+Also your app's `appType` must be set to `REMOTE_CONTROL`.

 ### Checking Permissions
-Prior to using any Remote Control RPCs, you must check that the head unit has the Remote Control capability.
+Prior to using any remote control RPCs, you must check that the head unit has the remote control capability.
 As you will encounter head units that do *not* support it, this check is important.
 To check for this capability, use the following call:

+If you do have permission to use the remote control feature, the capability object will have a list of `ButtonCapabilities` that can be obtained via the `buttonCapabilities` property.

 @![iOS]
 ##### Objective-C